-Brex is the company name behind the Brex corporate credit card.
+Brex is the credit card issuer of the Brex corporate card.
 It was founded by Henrique Dubugras and Pedro Franceschi and is backed by the co-founders of PayPal, Y Combinator, Yuri Milner, Ribbit Capital, and the former CEO of Visa.

-To apply, you’ll need to be a company with a U.S. EIN (Employee Identification Number) and have at least $100,000 in a corporate bank account.
+To apply, you’ll need to be a company with a U.S. EIN (Employee Identification Number) and be a registered business (not sole proprietor or partnership).
 Your personal credit score or personal assets are not considered for qualification.
 Approval odds vary, and the lender will decide if you are qualified at the time of application.

 What is a corporate credit card?

 Also called a corporate “charge card,” corporate cards are issued to businesses with proven revenue histories and usually need to be paid within 30-60 days.
 Corporate credit cards rarely allow users to carry a balance past 60 days.